sevaC40gn04/1brcInCSharp/README.md

         var targetBucket = (firstChar << 3) + (secondChar << 2) + thirdChar;
 ```

 On top of that, different length names are stored in different data sets.
-It's just an extra quick trick to help to avoid collisions of a similar first three letters Hash codes, but different names overall.
+It's just an extra quick trick to help to avoid collisions of a similar first three letters Hash codes, but different names overall (names that are similar starting, but have a different length overall).

 Once the new dictionary was designed based on this approach the final result dropped from 17-19 seconds to 7-8 range.